sujaymansingh/trustthedice/README.md

 This script will pick from a list of outcomes, each with its own probability.

-I wrote it to pick decisions for me randomly so that I wouldn't have to expend the mental effort to do so.
+I wrote it to pick decisions for me randomly so that I wouldn't have to expend the mental effort to do so myself.

 [http://youcanbecueball.com/2019/05/13/trust-the-dice-1/](http://youcanbecueball.com/2019/05/13/trust-the-dice-1/)